airctic/icevision/contributing.rst

     master
     * feature_name

 2. Make changes.
-Edit files in your favorite editor and format the code with black.
+Edit files in your favorite editor and format the code with `black`_

 3. Commit your file change